Stays at the beginning of Tenerife

 • This activity can only be booked on Fridays, Saturdays, and Sundays.

-• Children under 8 years of age are not allowed.
+• Children under 8 years old are not allowed.

-• Closed-toe hiking boots and suitable clothing for trekking are required.
+• Closed hiking boots and suitable clothing for hiking are required.

 • Helmet (provided on loan by the Masca Trail staff and must be returned at the end of the route).